melezhik/outthentic/README.md

 # Runtime configuration

-WARNING: this feature is quite experimental, needs to be tested and is could be buggy, don't use it unless this warning will be removed

 Runtime configuration parameters is way to override suite configuration data.
 Consider this example:

     $ cat suite.ini
     <foo>